ethereum/ethereum-org/views/content/geth.md

 ### Logs

 You'll notice that there are many log entries popping up on your console, sometimes while you type.
 This is because all the warnings and progress information are logged live by a running node.
-If you want to save the logs to a file you can see later, use this command:
+If you want to save the logs to a file you can view later, use this command:

     geth console 2>>geth.log

-An better solution however, is to run multiple terminal windows with the logs in one and your current task in another.
+Another solution is to run multiple terminal windows with the logs in one and your current task in another.
 This can be done by attaching a new console to an already running Geth process.
 This will give you the exact same functionality as the original console, but in a fresh and clean environment.

     geth attach

 The console has history that persists between sessions.
 You can navigate your command history by using the up and down arrow keys.

-#### Learn More on Running
+#### Learn More on Running a node

 * [Backup and restore](http://ethereum.gitbooks.io/frontier-guide/content/backup_restore.html)
 * [Connecting to the network](http://ethereum.gitbooks.io/frontier-guide/content/connecting.html)